-Making sure that the ▶ mark on the camera is aligned with the ◀ mark of the USB cable connector, connect the cable to the camera.
+Making sure that the ◀ mark on the camera is aligned with the ▶ mark of the USB cable connector, connect the cable to the camera.

-Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration.
+- Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration. - When connecting the USB cable to a USB port, make sure you align the connector correctly with the port.